pyvisa/pyvisa/docs/architecture.rst

     You will normally not need to access these functions directly.
 If you do, it probably means that we need to improve layer 2.

+    .. warning:: Notice however that low-level functions might not be present in all wrapper implementations.
+For broader compatibility, do no use this layer unless really needed.

  2. Middle-level: A wrapping Python function for each function of the shared visa library.

     These functions call the low-level functions, adding some code to deal with